 I have noticed that a LOT of the kids sewing patterns online (especially the free ones) are for girls.
 I just had a baby boy, so I thought I would whip up a super comfy romper outfit for him!
 If you are looking for a free baby romper pattern (one that is good for boys OR girls) then you’re in the right place!

-Here’s another great boys sewing project, a dinosaur spike beanie hat!
+Here’s two more great boys sewing projects, a dinosaur spike beanie hat, and a super simple sun hat!

 This post may contain affiliate links.
 Read the full disclosure here.